tanner-trickle/py-inspire-ize/README.md

     ### Optional

     * add `-t (.tex file name)` to replace the citation keys in the tex file with the new INSPIRE-HEP keys
+    * add `--new-file` to create a new .bib file instead of overwriting the old one.
+New .bib file has the same name but an -inspireized added.

 ## Help